leonmavr/interpolator/README.md

 ### Compilation and execution instructions

+To compile it, you only need a version of the g++ compiler that supports the C++17 and newer standards.
+No dependencies are needed.
 The project is built by a `Makefile` and unit tests are compiled with the Catch2 library.
 To compile it run:
 ```
 make
 ```